ernieejo/OCLC-imports-for-Alma-Network/README.md

 <b>Step2.</b>

-* Run Script1.
+* Run Script1 - OCLC-IZ Comparison File

+This will extract the records that need to be reviewed and updated and create a spreadsheet with two tabs:
-* Use the MMS IDs in the ‘DIFF’ sheet of the file comparison_fileIZ produced by the script to filter your Alma Analytic
+1. DIFF - Use the MMS IDs from this sheet to filter the Alma Analytic
+2. SAME - No action is needed on these records

-* Export the filtered analytic and save in base folder.
-Name the file OCLC-doublecheck.xlsx
+* Export the filtered analytic as an Excel sheet and save in base folder.
+Name the file "OCLC-doublecheck.xlsx"

 <b>Step3.</b>

-* Run Script2.
+* Run Script2 - OCLC-NZ Comparison File

-* Review DIFF, a_to_z, and no_a_to_z sheets in the file "comparison_fileNZ" that was produced by the scripts.

-* The ‘DIFF’ sheet shows all records where the OCLC Control Number (035a) is different than the 035 $a

-    * Use it to locate and correct any records with two OCLC numbers in the 035a (filter using contains”;”)

-* The a_to_z sheet shows all the records where the OCLC Control Number (035a) is different than the OCLC Control Number (035z)

-    * Review for instances where there are multiple 035z in the record (filter using contains”;”).
-To avoid duplication in the 035z, these need to be manually removed from the a_to_z sheet if one of the OCLC Control Number (035z) match the OCLC Control Number (035a).

-* The no_a_to_z sheet shows all the records where the incoming 035 $a is the same as the existing OCLC Control Number (035z)
-   * Review these records using Connexion.
-They may indicate a false match in OCLC's algorithm and be records that need no changes made.
-If this is the case, remove them from the 'DIFF' sheet before moving on to step4.

-<b>Step4.</b>

-* Create two files to send to NZ for processing.

-1. Create a text file with the header MMS ID that contains the column of Network ID numbers from the a_to_z tab.
-Name the file InstitutionName_a_to_z.txt

-    * This file will be used to move OCLC Control Number (035a) to OCLC Control Number (035z) in Network Zone records

-2. Create an Excel file that contains two columns from the DIFF tab: 001 and 035 $a.
-Name the file InstitutionName_035a_import.

-    * This file will be used to import/overlay OCLC Control Number (035a) in Network Zone records
+This will create a new Excel file in your base folder "comparison_fileNZ" It compares the DIFF tab of the OCLC-IZ comparison file to OCLC-doublecheck.xlsx" and "Do_not_change.xlsx" This provides current data to avoid duplication in 035z The file comparison_fileNZ can be used to review and update OCLC numbers in Alma.